deryn-hurst/Temp_Stable_Enclosure/README.md

   - Laydered Table Sketches are listed using convention: Table-Layer_NUMBER
   - Follow from 0 to ELEPHANT to access in order

+Physical
+  - Paired with each layered sketch is an example photo with the same number
+  - Physical Table Images are listed using the convention: Table-Image_NUMBER

 ENCLOSURE SKETCHES